Job Jargon Definitions & Meaning

 Benefits

 Benefits at a job usually include things such as medical and dental insurance, life insurance, disability insurance, and access to a 401k.
-Depending on your company, you may have other benefits offered to you, like tuition support or reimbursement, discounts on products, and more.
-It's important to note that part-time employees (employees who work 20 hours or less per week) at most jobs are not eligible for benefits, but be sure to check in with your HR representative to learn more.
+Depending on your company, you may have other benefits offered to you, like tuition support or reimbursement or discounts on products.
+It's important to note that in most jobs, employees that aren't full-time are usually not eligible to receive benefits, but be sure to check in with your HR representative to learn more.

 W-4

 A W-4 is a tax form that you will fill out with your HR representative when you start your job.
 This form determines how much money in federal taxes will be withheld from your paychecks.
 If you make under a certain amount in a year, you will most likely not end up owing any federal taxes.
-For example, if you worked in 2023 and made $13,850 or less, you will not need to file taxes in 2024.
+For example, if you earned below $14,600 in wages in 2024, you did not need to file your taxes in 2025.
 Be sure to work with your HR representative to complete your W-4 accurately so that you know what to expect when it’s tax season.

 W-2

 Your W-2 is the primary form that you will use to file your taxes.
 Employers typically send employees their W-2s at the beginning of the year to give them enough time to file.
-If you have more than one job in a year, you should receive a W-2 from each employer.
+If you have more than one job, you will receive a W-2 from each employer.
 If you have any questions about your W-2 and how you will use it to file your taxes, talk to your HR representative for support.

 While there are many new acronyms and terms that come with starting a job, don’t be intimidated!
 Your managers, supervisors, and HR representative are there to support you.
 Have any more questions?
 Text #Jobs to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!